Kevin Beurle

-Dr Kevin Beurle (19 January 1956 – 29 May 2009) was a British space scientist and programmer at Queen Mary, University of London, who played a key role in the Cassini–Huygens mission to study Saturn and its moons.
+Kevin Beurle (19 January 1956 – 29 May 2009) was a Welsh space scientist and programmer.
+He worked at Queen Mary, University of London (QMUL), who played a key role in the Cassini–Huygens mission to study Saturn and its moons.
 He was a specialist in space imaging systems.
-He was the lead Cassini programmer at QMUL, developing software and designing the spacecraft's observation sequences.
+Beurle was the lead Cassini programmer at QMUL, developing software and designing the spacecraft's observation sequences.